-In my previous Blog, I mentioned that the mysteries of Godliness become clearer “as (we) draw nearer to our Heavenly Father and His Son, Jesus Christ.”
+In a previous post, I mentioned that the mysteries of Godliness become clearer “as (we) draw nearer to our Heavenly Father and His Son, Jesus Christ.”
 I’d like to write a little more about that.
 What does it really mean to draw closer to God?
 How do mysteries become clearer as we do?
 Or in other words, how do we receive inspiration/revelation.
 There are certain patterns and behaviors that we can learn that can answer these questions, as well as all other urgent matters.
 Think of these steps as “homework” for qualifying to receive personal revelation.

 A desire to Know:

 Before we begin the process, we must have a personal desire to know of God the Father and the Son, Jesus Christ.
-“Desire motivates us to action.
+“Desire motivates us to action.”
 In this case, we act because we want to know more about the Father and the Son.
 As our knowledge grows, and we seek and pray for spiritual confirmation of the truth of what we’ve learned, we will begin to know them and naturally draw closer to them.
-(This is written about in more detail in a previous Blog, “Faith and Charity.”)
+(This is written about in more detail in a previous post, “Faith and Charity.”)

 Rely on the Holy Spirit:

 But as a practical matter, there are several “steps” you can follow to receive personal revelation, whether it be concerning knowledge of Christ or knowledge of any other important issue.
 If we are seeking divine revelation, we need to understand that revelation comes from the Holy Ghost (or Holy Spirit).
 The Holy Ghost is the third member of the Godhead, and He is called by many titles: the Holy Ghost, the Holy Spirit, and the Comforter (to mention just a few).
 But, he’s also called “the Revelator.”
 In his role as “the Revelator,” his primary mission is to bare (reveal) and confirm testimony of the truthfulness of God the Father and His Son, Jesus Christ.
-As the Book of Mormon Prophet Nephi taught, “he that diligently seeketh shalt find; and the mysteries of God shall be unfolded unto them, by the power of the Holy Ghost.”
-(1 Nephi 10:19).
-And also consider the words of the Prophet Moroni in his final testimony recorded in the Book of Mormon, “And by the power of the Holy Ghost ye may know the truth of all things.”
-(Moroni 10:5)
+As the Book of Mormon Prophet Nephi taught, “he that diligently seeketh shalt find; and the mysteries of God shall be unfolded unto them, by the power of the Holy Ghost” (1 Nephi 10:19).
+And also consider the words of the Prophet Moroni in his final testimony recorded in the Book of Mormon, “And by the power of the Holy Ghost ye may know the truth of all things” (Moroni 10:5).

 Be Worthy of Spiritual Influence: